graphile/migrate/README.md

   migrations isn't granted schema creation privileges.
 If you set this to `false`, you must be sure to migrate the `graphile_migrate` database schema any time you update the `graphile-migrate` module.
+- `blankMigrationContent` ─ what should be written to the current migration after commit.
+NOTE: this should only contain comments such that the current commit is "empty-ish" on creation.
+- `migrationsFolder` ─ allows you to override where migrations are stored;
+  defaults to `./migrations`.

 What follows is an example configuration file that depends on the following environmental variables being set: